twitchtv/retool/README.md

 `retool add|upgrade|remove`.

-When it's time to generate code, **instead of `go generate ./...`**, you use `retool generate` to use your sweet, vendored tools.
+When it's time to generate code, **instead of `go generate ./...`**, you use `retool do go generate ./...` to use your sweet, vendored tools.
 This really just calls `PATH=$PWD/_tools/bin:PATH go generate ./...`; if you want to do anything fancy, you can feel free to use that path too.